jabree00/prompt_sanitizer/README.md

 ## Known Limitations
 This solution is limited by the libraries it uses.
 Thus far, the solution could not successfully redact a username resembling a person's first and last name.

-This solution relies on the developer remembering to use this tool.
-Ideally, this tool would evolve such that it could detect data leaks without the developer needing to remember to do anything.
+This solution relies on the developer remembering to use the tool.
+A stronger version of this tool could detect data leaks without the developer needing to remember to do anything as many data leaks occur because of forgetfulness.
+We want to limit opportunities for forgetfulness to cause problems.

 # Credit Notes
-The inspiration for this tool's dashboard and replacement tags comes from [PasteGuard](https://github.com/sgasser/pasteguard/tree/main).
+The inspiration for this tool's replacement tags comes from [PasteGuard](https://github.com/sgasser/pasteguard/tree/main).

 # Resources
 - [Querying Gemini 3.5 Flash Model](https://ai.google.dev/gemini-api/docs/whats-new-gemini-3.5#rest)